 - 13. Release start button once engine starts. - 14.
-Allow engine to warm up until engine will idle on its own.
+Allow engine to warm up.

 Priming Procedure

 Your vehicle is equipped with an electric high pressure fuel pump located inside the fuel tank.

 If the vehicle has run out of fuel, follow the procedure below to prime the fuel system to restart.